-A new study by Dr. Glen Rein, PhD, of the Quantum-Biology Research Laboratory in Colorado has been published.
-You can view on our Research page as well as below as downloadable PDF.
+A new study by Dr. Glen Rein, PhD, from the Quantum-Biology Research Laboratory in Colorado has been published.
+You can view it on our Research page as well as download it below as a PDF.

-The study focuses on evaluating the energy transfer capabilities of the EES Hypercharger™ system and its upgrades.
-It measures the system's effects on saline solutions and human cheek cells to assess energy transfer and bioenergetic impacts.
+The study investigates the energy transfer capabilities of the EES Hypercharger™ system and its upgrades.
+It measures the system's impacts on saline solutions and human cheek cells to assess energy transfer and bioenergetic effects.

 Key Points:

-Objective: Investigate the effects of energy transfer from EES systems (including the Hypercharger) on saline and human cells, measuring changes in electrical impedance as a proxy for energy transfer.
+The primary aim is to investigate how energy transfer from the EES systems, including the Hypercharger, affects saline solutions and human cells.
+Changes in electrical impedance are used as a proxy for energy transfer.

 Methods:

-Saline solutions and cheek cells were exposed to medallions charged with three systems: a standard 12-unit EES system, an old-model Hypercharger, and a new-model Hypercharger.
+The methodology involved exposing saline solutions and cheek cells to medallions charged with three systems:

 Results: